 9. Will the accreditation of my degree be affected?

-No. All programs are and remain registered by the New York State Education Department.
+No. All programs remain registered by the New York State Education Department.
 Similarly, the Hungarian programs are and will remain accredited by the Hungarian Accreditation Committee.
-The law affects none of them.

 10. Will my tuition fee/deposit be refunded if CEU and the Hungarian government cannot find common ground?

-11. Does the current situation affect my application for scholarship?
+11. Does the current situation affect my application?

 12. Can CEU sustain its financial stability?